sawhney17/logseq-pdf-export/README.md

 4. Can remove properties and brackets
 5. Can Inherit current logseq theme!!!
 6. Custom.css support

+## Credits
+- thanks to @supery-chen for the implementation which retains _all_ formatting
 ---
 <a href="https://www.flaticon.com/free-icons/pdf" title="pdf icons">Pdf icons created by Dimitry Miroliubov - Flaticon</a>